 There are a range of parasites and diseases that may provide some small level of feral goat population control in Australia.
 However these control agents do not have a large enough effect to provide any significant benefit.
-New biological control agents are unlikely to be released due to potential impacts on agricultural goat and sheep production industries.
+New biological control agents are unlikely to be released for the control of feral goats.

-This involves constructing a fence around highly feral goat sensitive areas on your property and decreasing feral goat movement from areas where they rest to areas where they feed.
+This involves constructing a fence around feral goat sensitive areas on your property.

 It is best to have fences erected by experienced or professional fencers.

-While shooting is the most target-specific and humane form of feral goat control, it does not provide long-term, broad-scale control unless it is used as part of an integrated management approach.
-Due to the high reproductive capacity of feral goats, population numbers are likely to recover to original densities after only two years (or less) following successful shooting campaigns.
+While shooting is the most target-specific and humane form of feral goat control, it rarely provides long-term, broad-scale control unless it is used as part of an integrated management approach.
+Due to the high reproductive capacity of feral goats, population numbers are likely to recover to original densities after only a few years following most shooting campaigns.

 Ground shooting of feral goats is the most common form of shooting.
-However it is highly labour intensive and is likely to be opportunistic and uncoordinated.
-Ground shooting is unlikely to reduce the goat population enough to reduce the impacts of the pest unless the shooting is carried out in a coordinated fashion at a landscape scale.
+However it is highly labour intensive and it is usually opportunistic and uncoordinated.
+Ground shooting is unlikely to reduce the goat population enough to reduce their impacts unless the shooting is carried out in a coordinated fashion at a landscape scale.
 Where small isolated populations of feral goats exist, a coordinated ground shooting campaign may provide a useful management tool.

 Aerial shooting of feral goats from a helicopter has become a common population control technique as feral goats often live in steep rocky terrain.
-Shooting feral goats from the air is suitable for control in a management program covering a large region of land where there is a high goat density.
-It is also highly target-specific, humane and cost effective where the terrain is suitable to detect and target goats on the ground and where shooting is carried out by an appropriately trained and skilled operator.
+Shooting feral goats from the air is suitable for covering large areas where feral goat densities are high.
+It is also highly target-specific, humane and cost effective where the terrain is suitable to detect and target goats and when shooting is carried out by an appropriately trained and skilled operator.

 Aerial shooting is not cost effective in low density infestations due to the difficulty in finding widely distributed animals, nor is it suitable for areas with closed tree canopies.